Walleye Capital LLC Invests $421,000 in Adaptive Biotechnologies Co. (NASDAQ:ADPT)

 Walleye Capital LLC bought a new stake in Adaptive Biotechnologies Co.
-(NASDAQ:ADPT) during the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund bought 10,462 shares of the company’s stock, valued at approximately $421,000.
+(NASDAQ:ADPT) during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor bought 10,462 shares of the company’s stock, valued at approximately $421,000.

-A number of other institutional investors and hedge funds have also recently modified their holdings of ADPT.
-Private Capital Group LLC grew its holdings in Adaptive Biotechnologies by 1,266.7% during the 1st quarter.
-Private Capital Group LLC now owns 615 shares of the company’s stock worth $25,000 after acquiring an additional 570 shares during the period.
-Banque Cantonale Vaudoise bought a new stake in shares of Adaptive Biotechnologies during the 1st quarter valued at about $28,000.
-Sowell Financial Services LLC grew its stake in Adaptive Biotechnologies by 138.3% during the first quarter.
-Sowell Financial Services LLC now owns 822 shares of the company’s stock worth $30,000 after purchasing an additional 477 shares during the period.
-Harbour Investments Inc. bought a new stake in Adaptive Biotechnologies in the first quarter worth approximately $90,000.
-Finally, Bank of Montreal Can increased its holdings in Adaptive Biotechnologies by 35.0% in the first quarter.
-Bank of Montreal Can now owns 2,414 shares of the company’s stock worth $101,000 after purchasing an additional 626 shares in the last quarter.
-80.48% of the stock is currently owned by institutional investors and hedge funds.
+A number of other large investors have also recently added to or reduced their stakes in the business.
+Rockefeller Capital Management L.P. raised its holdings in Adaptive Biotechnologies by 1,568.8% during the 1st quarter.
+Rockefeller Capital Management L.P. now owns 679,563 shares of the company’s stock worth $27,356,000 after purchasing an additional 638,841 shares during the last quarter.
+Norges Bank bought a new position in Adaptive Biotechnologies during the fourth quarter worth $48,953,000.
+Pier Capital LLC lifted its holdings in Adaptive Biotechnologies by 4.0% in the fourth quarter.
+Pier Capital LLC now owns 146,968 shares of the company’s stock valued at $8,690,000 after buying an additional 5,606 shares during the period.
+Arizona State Retirement System lifted its holdings in Adaptive Biotechnologies by 1.1% in the first quarter.
+Arizona State Retirement System now owns 25,880 shares of the company’s stock valued at $1,042,000 after buying an additional 282 shares during the period.
+Finally, Virtu Financial LLC bought a new stake in Adaptive Biotechnologies during the fourth quarter valued at $382,000.
+80.48% of the stock is owned by institutional investors and hedge funds.

+In related news, SVP Stacy L. Taylor sold 4,166 shares of the firm’s stock in a transaction dated Friday, April 30th.
+The shares were sold at an average price of $41.93, for a total value of $174,680.38.
+Following the transaction, the senior vice president now owns 16,078 shares of the company’s stock, valued at approximately $674,150.54.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CFO Chad M. Cohen sold 10,000 shares of Adaptive Biotechnologies stock in a transaction dated Wednesday, May 12th.
+The shares were sold at an average price of $32.63, for a total value of $326,300.00.
+Following the transaction, the chief financial officer now owns 31,604 shares of the company’s stock, valued at approximately $1,031,238.52.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders sold 212,960 shares of company stock worth $8,328,477.
+34.70% of the stock is owned by company insiders.

+Adaptive Biotechnologies (NASDAQ:ADPT) last posted its quarterly earnings results on Tuesday, May 4th.
+The company reported ($0.29) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.41) by $0.12.
+Adaptive Biotechnologies had a negative return on equity of 22.42% and a negative net margin of 134.12%.
+The business had revenue of $38.44 million for the quarter, compared to the consensus estimate of $28.53 million.
+On average, research analysts forecast that Adaptive Biotechnologies Co. will post -1.55 earnings per share for the current fiscal year.

-Several analysts have recently commented on ADPT shares.
-Morgan Stanley reduced their price objective on shares of Adaptive Biotechnologies from $60.00 to $55.00 and set an “equal weight” rating for the company in a research report on Friday, May 7th.
-Zacks Investment Research cut shares of Adaptive Biotechnologies from a “buy” rating to a “hold” rating in a report on Friday, June 25th.
+ADPT has been the topic of a number of recent analyst reports.
+Morgan Stanley dropped their price objective on Adaptive Biotechnologies from $60.00 to $55.00 and set an “equal weight” rating on the stock in a research note on Friday, May 7th.
+Zacks Investment Research lowered Adaptive Biotechnologies from a “buy” rating to a “hold” rating in a research note on Friday, June 25th.
 Three research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
 The stock presently has an average rating of “Buy” and an average target price of $59.20.

-In other Adaptive Biotechnologies news, CEO Chad M. Robins sold 20,000 shares of the business’s stock in a transaction that occurred on Tuesday, June 15th.
-The stock was sold at an average price of $38.27, for a total transaction of $765,400.00.
-Following the completion of the sale, the chief executive officer now directly owns 1,729,361 shares of the company’s stock, valued at approximately $66,182,645.47.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Stacy L. Taylor sold 4,166 shares of the stock in a transaction that occurred on Friday, April 30th.
-The stock was sold at an average price of $41.93, for a total value of $174,680.38.
-Following the completion of the sale, the senior vice president now directly owns 16,078 shares of the company’s stock, valued at $674,150.54.
-The disclosure for this sale can be found here.
-Insiders have sold 212,960 shares of company stock valued at $8,328,477 over the last quarter.
-Corporate insiders own 34.70% of the company’s stock.

 Adaptive Biotechnologies Profile